johnnovak/RML-Amiga/docs/docs/games/e-f.md

 you get an error when loading the save game in EoB II AGA, you must have copied over `EOBDATA.SAV` by mistake.

-!!! warning

-     This is a WHDLoad game which saves to memory.
-You *must* quit the game with the F10 key to write the save games to disk!

-     If you don't do that and you just quit WinUAE, or load another game config, you will lose *all your save games* you made in the current gaming session!

-!!! important

-     Do *not* use saves states with this game!
-This is a WHDLoad game which is not compatible with save states (the game might crash or you might end up with corrupted save files).

 ## Faery Tale Adventure, The